Stanisław Ryłko

-Stanisław Marian Ryłko (born 4 July 1945) is a Polish Cardinal of the Roman Catholic Church.
+Stanisław Marian Ryłko (born 4 July 1945) is a Polish cardinal of the Catholic Church.
 He held positions in the Roman Curia beginning in 1987 and was president of the Pontifical Council for the Laity from 2003 to 2016.
 He was made a cardinal in 2007.
-He has been Archpriest of the Basilica of Santa Maria Maggiore since 28 December 2016.
+He was Archpriest of the Basilica of Santa Maria Maggiore from 2016 to 2025.

 Besides his native Polish, he speaks Italian, English, and German.

 Early life and pastoral work

-Stanisław Ryłko was born in Andrychów to Władysław and Aurelia Ryłko.
+Stanisław Ryłko was born in 4 July 1945 in Andrychów to Władysław and Aurelia Ryłko.
 He has two siblings: a brother, Władysław (d.
-2007), and a sister, Jadwiga.
-He graduated from the Lyceum of Maria Skłodowska-Curie in Andrychów in 1963 before entering the seminary in Kraków, later obtaining his licentiate in moral theology.
-Ryłko then studied at the Pontifical Gregorian University, where he earned his doctorate in social sciences.
+2007), and a sister, Jadwiga Krasoń.
+He graduated from the Lyceum of Maria Skłodowska-Curie in Andrychów in 1963.
+He entered the seminary in Kraków in 1963 and earned his licentiate in moral theology Pontifical Faculty of Theology in Krakow in 1971.
 He was ordained to the priesthood by Cardinal Karol Wojtyła (later Pope John Paul II) on 30 March 1969 in Wawel Cathedral, and then did pastoral work in Poronin until 1971.

-Ryłko served as vice-rector of the Kraków seminary before teaching practical theology at the Pontifical Theological Academy of Kraków.
-He was secretary of the lay apostolate commission of the Polish Episcopal Conference as well.
-In 1987, he returned to Rome and was charged with responsibility for the section for the Catholic Youth Work of the Pontifical Council for the Laity; during this time, he organized the World Youth Day events of 1989 and 1991.
+Beginning in 1972 Ryłko studied at the Pontifical Gregorian University, where he earned his doctorate in social sciences in 1978.
+He was then vice-rector of the Kraków seminary and taught practical theology at the Pontifical Theological Academy of Kraków from 1978 to 1987.
+From 1979 on he was secretary of the lay apostolate commission of the Polish Episcopal Conference as well.
+In 1987, he returned to Rome and headed the youth section of the Pontifical Council for the Laity for five years, which included organizing World Youth Day events of 1989 and 1991.
 He was transferred to the Polish section of the Vatican Secretariat of State in 1992.

 Bishop

 On 20 December 1995, Pope John Paul II appointed Ryłko secretary of the Pontifical Council for the Laity and Titular Bishop of Novica.
-He received his episcopal consecration on 6 January 1996 in St. Peter's Basilica from John Paul II, with Archbishops Giovanni Re and Jorge Mejía serving as co-consecrators.
-As Secretary, Ryłko served as the second-highest official of that dicastery under Eduardo Francisco Pironio and James Stafford.
+He received his episcopal consecration on 6 January 1996 from John Paul II, with Archbishops Giovanni Re and Jorge Mejía serving as co-consecrators.
+As secretary, Ryłko served as the second-highest official of that council under Eduardo Francisco Pironio and James Stafford.

+On 11 January 1996 he was named a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People and on 22 February a consultant to the Congregation for the Doctrine of the Faith.

-He was named President of the Pontifical Council for the Laity on 4 October 2003.
-Following the death of John Paul II on 2 April 2005, Pope Benedict XVI confirmed him in that position on 21 April 2005.
+He was named president of the Pontifical Council for the Laity on 4 October 2003.
+Following the death of John Paul II on 2 April 2005, Pope Benedict XVI confirmed Ryłko in that position on 21 April 2005.